skynetcap/skynetcap/README.md

-- 🔭 I’m currently working on: [OpenSerum](https://openserum.io), and other Solana DeFi projects.
+- 🔭 I’m currently working on: [OpenSerum](https://openserum.io) and other Solana DeFi projects.
+- 🤖 Market making bots for all Solana DEXes, including Serum, Mango, 01, Zeta, and Drift.